-MS 111 Basic Officership I 2 credits (101) An introduction to the officership environment, military science, key legislation, roles of active and reserve component units, and special programs associated with ROTC.
-Includes three leadership labs and one Field Training Exercise. (fall)

-MS 112 Military Communication Skills 2 credits

-(102) Development of written and oral communication skills for the military leader.
+- MS 111 Basic Officership I 2 credits (101) An introduction to the officership environment, military science, key legislation, roles of active and reserve component units, and special programs associated with ROTC.
+Includes three leadership labs and one Field Training Exercise. (fall) - MS 112 Military Communication Skills 2 credits (102) Development of written and oral communication skills for the military leader.
 Practical application through student participation, presentations and writing projects.
-Includes three leadership labs and one Field Training Exercise. (winter)

-MS 119 Introduction to Miliary Operations

-An introduction to the air and land warfare.
+Includes three leadership labs and one Field Training Exercise. (winter) - MS 119 Introduction to Miliary Operations 2 credits An introduction to the air and land warfare.
 Course will concentrate on the skills of the individual soldier and the squad.
 To include weapons and fighting techniques in the offense and defense.
-Includes three leadership labs and one Field Training Exercise. (spring)

-MS 213

-(203) Leadership Assessment 2 credits

-Through a series of classroom simulations, participants are evaluated on their potential as leaders and managers.
+Includes three leadership labs and one Field Training Exercise. (spring) - MS 213 Leadership Assessment 2 credits (203) Through a series of classroom simulations, participants are evaluated on their potential as leaders and managers.
 Includes organizational behavior, leadership theories, management competencies, communication skills, physical fitness and the leadership assessment program (LAP).
-Includes three leadership labs and one field Training Exercise. (spring)

-MS 214 Military Ethics and Values

-Through a series of films, books, essays, and discussions the student is introduced to, and explores, military value sets and the ethics practiced within the profession of arms.
-Includes three leadership labs and one Field Training Exercise. (fall)
+Includes three leadership labs and one field Training Exercise. (spring) - MS 214 Military Ethics and Values 2 credits Through a series of films, books, essays, and discussions the student is introduced to, and explores, military value sets and the ethics practiced within the profession of arms.
+Includes three leadership labs and one Field Training Exercise. (fall) - MS 217 Army Conditioning 1 credit

-(208) Army Conditioning 1 credit A remedial physical fitness program for selected students to bring them up to the Army standard of physical fitness.
+(208) A remedial physical fitness program for selected students to bring them up to the Army standard of physical fitness.
 Required prior to attendance at camps, air assault, airborne or Ranger schools. (spring)

-MS 218 Map Reading 2 credits An introduction to Military Map Reading.
-Includes discussion of coordinates, Azimuths, conversion, intersection/resection, interpretation of symbols and relief.
-Includes three leadership labs and one Field Training Exercise. (winter)
+MS 218 Map Reading An introduction to Military M discussion of coordinates, Azim section/resection, interpretation Includes three leadership labs Exercise. (winter) nuths, conversion, inter- n of symbols and relief.

 MS 291 Special Topics 1-5 credits

 MS 292 Special Topics 1-5 credits

 MS 293 Special Topics 1-5 credits

 MS 296 Independent Study 1-5 credits